 - A. The determination of a "legitimate need to know" will be made by the person responsible for the maintenance of the record.
-This determination must be made scrupulously and with respect for the individual whose record is involved.
-A professor therefore, may access the records of an enrolled student in his or her class. - B. Those letters and statements in an education record which are inaccessible to students (filed before January 1, 1975, or segregated by waivers) are to be used only for the purposes for which they were prepared.
+This determination must be made scrupulously and with respect for the individual whose record is involved. - B. Those letters and statements in an education record which are inaccessible to students (filed before January 1, 1975, or segregated by waivers) are to be used only for the purposes for which they were prepared.